osas1111/CloudOps_Challenge/Readme.md

     You will be prompted to confirm the infrastructure changes.
 Enter "yes" to proceed.

-6. Run the Ansible playbook to install the security agent.
-Execute the following command:
+6. Run the Ansible playbook to install the security agent with script at `CloudOps_Challenge/ansible`:

     `./install_security_agent.sh --private-key=<path_to_your_private_key>`